devjanaprime/gitPreworkExample/readme.md

 In the example they only have the "README.md" file and if you look at the example they add just that one file.
 We're going to cheat a bit and use the following command "git add ." which adds all changed files.
 We'll also be using the "git commit -m" command followed by a commit message (thus the "-m").

+Note that, in my example, I'm asked for my username and password.
+Depending on your setting you may not need to do this.
+Also, it is VERY important to note that, if asked for your password, it will NOT display while you are typing it.

 Use the following commands:
 git add .
 git commit -m 'my first commit':